Birniwa

-Birniwa is a Local Government Area of Jigawa State, Nigeria.
-Its headquarters is in the town of Birniwa.
+Birniwa is a town and Local Government Area of Jigawa State, Nigeria.

 It has an area of 1,567 km^{2} and a population of 142,329 at the 2006 census.

 The postal code of the area is 731.

 People

 Birniwa is a multicultural town with Kanuri, Hausa and Fulani residents.
 Most of the residents of Unguwar Duguri, Dodori, Musari and Abari are Kanuri (Mangawa), and are the early settlers of the town.
 While residents of Kofar Fada, Tsangayar liman, Tsangayar kudu, Unguwar sarkin fawa and Tsangayar yamma are Hausa speakers.
 There are other areas with mixture of tribes.